LKotum/gradeflow-back/README.md

 ```

 This brings up PostgreSQL, MinIO, the Go API (`http://localhost:8080`), the Vite dev server (`http://localhost:5173`), and Adminer for DB inspection (`http://localhost:8081`).
 The compose file mounts `../gradleflow-front` into the frontend container.

+When the API runs migrations for the first time it bootstraps an administrator account, logging the generated INS and password at startup.
+Admin authentication now uses the INS alongside the password.

 ## Database Migrations